gfarnadi/gfarnadi.github.io/index.md

 ### News

-- (October 30) I will be giving an invited talk on "Learning Fair Naive Bayes Classifiers by Discovering and Eliminating Discrimination Patterns" at Trustworthy AI Symposium at Columbia University, New York, US, [more info](https://datascience.columbia.edu/trustworthy-ai-symposium)
+- (December 6) Invited speaker, "Bias and Discrimination in AI" at the 5th edition of MILA/IVADO summer school on Deep Learning, Vancouver, [more info](https://ivado.ca/en/trainings/schools/ivado-mila-deep-learning-school-5th-edition-2/)

-- (November 14) I will be giving an invited talk on "Deep Individual Fairness Verification" at WiMLDS meetup, Montreal
+- (November 14) Invited speaker, "Deep Individual Fairness Verification" at WiMLDS meetup, Montreal

-- (December 6) I will be giving an invited talk on "Bias and Discrimination in AI" at the 5th edition of MILA/IVADO summer school on Deep Learning, Vancouver, [more info](https://ivado.ca/en/trainings/schools/ivado-mila-deep-learning-school-5th-edition-2/)
+- (October 30) Invited speaker, "Learning Fair Naive Bayes Classifiers by Discovering and Eliminating Discrimination Patterns" at Trustworthy AI Symposium at Columbia University, New York, US, [more info](https://datascience.columbia.edu/trustworthy-ai-symposium)

 The full list is avaialble at [news](news.md).